-The Transport Impact Assessment document Section 3.1, Overview - "Deliver a communication strategy to ensure that Parents/Carers arrive and depart in the correct manner (general anti-clockwise circulation around the College).
+Traffic Congestion: The Transport Impact Assessment document Section 3.1, Overview -"Deliver a communication strategy to ensure that Parents/Carers arrive and depart in the correct manner (general anti-clockwise circulation around the College).
 This means that cars with students to drop off in Gulliver Street would travel past the Alfred Road Drop off, the Bus Drop Off, the Federal Parade Drop off, and contribute to the queuing that is already occurring at the Federal Parade Location.
-There is already queueing occurring at the Gulliver St/Consul Road corner, with cars travelling down Consul Road from Beacon Hill Road competing to turn right in to Gulliver Road.
+There is already queueing occurring at the Gulliver St/Consul Road corner, with cars travelling down Consul Road from Beacon Hill Road competing to turn right into Gulliver Road.
 The Transport Impact Assessment Document only mentions traffic impact at surveyed intersections, and the Gulliver Street/Consul Road intersection was not included.
 Note that the Consul Road, Gulliver Road intersection was included in the 2013 Parking and Traffic Review: B12374TER02.docx (nsw.gov.au) but ignored in the current Development Application.
 The conclusion of the Transport Impact Assessment is based on an increment in volumes to "existing conditions", not "permitted conditions", and is incorrectly assuming that the existing conditions are acceptable. i.e. "Clearly, such minor traffic volumes would have no impact on the operation of the surveyed intersections.
-They would continue to operate as per existing conditions, with some minor improvements likely associated with better distribution across the formalised set-down/ pick-up areas"

-As a nearby resident I am impacted by unacceptable severe traffic congestion at times during the morning and afternoon peak times, which directly impact my travel times.
-When School resumes, I will provide some photographs to the council supporting my observations.
+They would continue to operate as per existing conditions, with some minor improvements likely associated with better distribution across the formalised set-down/ pick-up areas" As a nearby resident my family of 5 are heavily impacted by unacceptable severe traffic congestion at times during the morning and afternoon peak times, which directly impacts our travel times.
+We have elderly neighbours that often require ambulance care and at peak times they are unable to access 38 a/b/c driveway due to congestion.
+We can provide video evidence of the poor traffic management if required.
+Please advise.

-Parking:

-The Traffic and Parking Management Plan Section 3.5 "Staff and Visitor Parking".
+Parking: The Traffic and Parking Management Plan Section 3.5 "Staff and Visitor Parking".
 Provides for staff only, no visitor parking is specifically mentioned.
 The plan does not address the parking spaces allocated to the College's private bus fleet.
 In the aerial photo figure 3.1, one of these buses is depicted occupying the majority of 4 of these parking spots.